Where is Camp Somerset?

 I Have an Allergy / Medical Condition – how will this impact my camp?

 Please note the details when you register.
 A Somerset staff member may contact you to obtain further information.
 We will endeavour to make suitable and mutually acceptable arrangements so that all students are able to participate in an expedition.
+Please be aware that for certain issues and/or on certain expeditions we may not be able to safely accommodate your child/ward.
 Please be aware that options for rucksack transportation and the ability to ‘pull-out’ of an expedition are difficult.
 You will need to bring along any medication that you require as well as instructions.
-Please note that if you have an anaphylactic allergy you will need to bring along 2 epipens.
+Please note that if you have an anaphylactic allergy you will need to bring along at least 2 epipens.
 You will need to note details on the Medical form.

 What is the Weather like at Somerset?